Quansight-Labs/ndindex/docs/slices.md

 to experienced developers.
 In this page, I carefully break down the rules for slicing, and examine just what it is that makes it so confusing.

-There are two primary aspects of slices that make them confusing:  confusing conventions, and discontinuous definitions.
+There are two primary aspects of slices that make them difficult to
+understand: confusing conventions, and discontinuous definitions.
 By confusing conventions, I mean that slice semantics have definitions that are often difficult to reason about mathematically.
 These conventions were chosen for syntactic convenience, and one can easily see for most of them how they lead to concise notation for very common operations, but it remains nonetheless true that they can make figuring out the *right* slice to use in the first place complicated.
 By discontinuous definitions, I mean that the definition of a slice takes on fundamentally different meanings if the start, stop, or step are negative, nonnegative, or omitted.
 This again is done for syntactic convenience, but it means that as a user, you must switch your mode of thinking about slices depending on value of the arguments.
-There is no uniform formula that applies to all slices.
+There are no uniform formulas that apply to all slices.

-The ndindex library can help with much of this, especially for people developing libraries that consume slices.
+The [ndindex](index) library can help with much of this, especially for people developing libraries that consume slices.
 But for end-users the challenge is often just to write down a slice.
 Even if you rarely work with NumPy arrays, you will most likely require slices to select parts of lists or strings as